 Eithne went on to discuss the Firs relationship with Kingkraft/ Sensorykraft:

 "We have used Kingkraft for the 17 years I have managed the Firs as they provided our previous special bath.
 It was because of their expert knowledge in the field and their excellent customer service and support over the years, as well as cost-effectiveness, which is why we chose them to do this project for us.
 We are pleased that the company have now made a positive move and expanded their sensory environment portfolio as offered by Sensorykraft."

 Watch our video to take a look at The Firs new sensory wet room:

-The Firs Respite Centre recently celebrated the official opening of their new sensory bathroom with special guest Councillor Kareema Marika (Harrow Mayor for the municipal year 2018/19) pictured below.
+The Firs Short Breaks Residential Centre recently celebrated the official opening of their new sensory bathroom with special guest Councillor Kareema Marika (Harrow Mayor for the municipal year 2018/19) pictured below.

-The Firs (part of Harrow Council) is a long-standing and reputable respite centre which is available to all families in Harrow where there is a child/young person (aged between 5 and 18) who has a learning disability and/ or other complex needs.
+The Firs (part of Harrow Council) is a long-standing and reputable short breaks residential centre available to all families in Harrow where there is a child/young person (aged between 5 and 18) who has a learning disability and/ or other complex needs.

 All children/young people who attend the Firs have an assessment of need completed by a social worker from Harrow Children Young Adults Disability Service.
 It is important that the needs of the individuals being considered for the Firs are clearly identified so that an informed decision can be made as to the suitability of the resource.